Internal users - conduct a user audit

 Edit permissions and suspend users

-You can then promote or demote users to change their permission levels, or revoke access to accounts entirely.
+You can then change the user type, change or remove Workspace roles for users to change their permission levels, or revoke access to accounts entirely.

 To completely revoke an internal user’s access to Citizen Space, you can either suspend or delete their account.
 By suspending users — meaning they will no longer be able to log into Citizen Space — you can quickly disable their account, preventing access without affecting their activity ownership or needing to make changes across individual activities.